Breville Bambino Espresso Machine Review

 You can do this with a single shot as well.

-Okay, let’s, move on to the fun stuff which, for me, is milk, steaming and latte art.
+Okay, let’s, move on to the fun stuff that is milk, steaming and latte art.

-This is where I really start to judge home espresso machines because there is such a ridiculously wide variance in quality, both of steam wands and of overall milk foam quality that you can pull from espresso machines.
+This is where I really start to judge home espresso machines because there is such an extensive variance in quality, both of steam wands and of overall milk foam quality that you can pull from espresso machines.

 So as I mentioned before, there is only one button to control when you turn your steam wand on and off.